chenjj/CORScanner/README.md

     req.send();

     function stealData(){
-        //read the response, and extract the data var data= JSON.stringify(JSON.parse(this.responseText),null,2);
+        //reading response is allowed because of the CORS misconfiguration. var data= JSON.stringify(JSON.parse(this.responseText),null,2);

-        //display it on the page.
+        //display the data on the page.
 A real attacker can send the data to his server. output(data);
     }